KEOM: Awards and honors

 The station was named "Best Blast from the Past" in the 2007 Dallas Observer "Best of Dallas" rankings.

 Signal

-Unlike most of the area's FM stations like competitor KLUV, which transmit their signals from Cedar Hill, KEOM transmits its signal from an area southwest of Mesquite.
+Unlike most of the area's FM stations like competitor KSPF, which transmit their signals from Cedar Hill, KEOM transmits its signal from an area southwest of Mesquite.
 Its signal is also highly directional, transmitting very little signal directly to the west.
 Therefore, KEOM's signal is much stronger in most of Dallas County as well as the cities in the eastern portion of the Dallas/Fort Worth Metroplex including Waxahachie, McKinney, and Terrell to as far east as Canton, but is considerably weaker west of DFW.